1Password/scim-examples/azure-container-apps/ADVANCED.md

             --secrets scimsession="$(Get-Content $HOME/scimsession)"
         ```

-3. Copy and paste the following command, which will have the `op-scim-bridge` container read the new secret.
-Replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, then run the command.
+3. Copy and paste the following, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, then run the command to restart the `op-scim-bridge` container and read the new secret value:

-    ```bash
+    ```sh
-    az containerapp update -n $ConAppName -g $ResourceGroup --container-name op-scim-bridge --query properties.latestRevisionName
+    az containerapp revision restart -n $ConAppName -g $ResourceGroup --revision $( az containerapp update -n $ConAppName -g $ResourceGroup --container-name op-scim-bridge --query properties.latestRevisionName
-    ```

-    Update the revsion name to use the output of the above command
-    ```
-    az containerapp revision restart -n $ConAppName -g $ResourceGroup --revision revisionName
+    )
     ```

 4. Enter your SCIM Bridge URL in another browser tab or window and sign in using your new bearer token to [test your SCIM Bridge](./README.md#step-5-test-your-scim-bridge).